ECMWFCode4Earth/surface_benchmarking/README.md

 Introduction:

 Welcome to the surface benchmarking challenge, which uses the ECMWF land surface validation tool called "landver" (Fairbairn et al., 2019).
 An example is setup here to validate soil moisture and soil temperature over 2020 using in situ observations from the international soil moisture network (Dorigo et al., 2011).
 In situ data from the SMOSMANIA network has also been provided directly by Meteo-France (Calvet et al., 2008).
 Two analysis products are considered here (i) the ERA5 reanalysis (labelled 0001_ea) (Hersbach et al., 2020), which is freely available on the Copernicus climate data store (C3S, 2023); (ii) research experiment with an updated vegetation mapping (labelled hyfs_rd).
 For each of these experiments, soil moisture and soil temperature files are provided at 00 and 12 UTC over 2020.
 Below you will find instructions on how to carry out the SM/ST validation for these datasets.
+Then some exercises are suggested to understand the performance metrics.
 Additional Information and references for the in situ network providers can be found in the Section "In situ data providers" at the end of this document.
 Additional instructions on landver and interpreting the results can be found here: https://confluence.ecmwf.int/display/~dadf/LANDVER

 Instructions: